davidbrochart/pangeo_upload/blog_post.md

 # Continuously extending Zarr datasets

 Pangeo is growing its dataset catalog.
 The preferred format of the project for storing data in the cloud is Zarr.
+As new needs appear, such as having datasets which extend with time, uploading these datasets to the cloud becomes a real challenge.
 In this post, we will show how we can play with Zarr to append to an archive as new data becomes available.

 ## The problem with live data